ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-angler-fish-blinking-led.md

 ![angler_fish_tshirt](/images/angler_fish_tshirt.jpg)

-Long story short, a few months ago I started a new hobby: machine-embroidery.
+Long story short, about 6 months ago I started a new hobby: machine-embroidery.
 Since then, I've been experimenting with machine-embroidery pixel-art.

 The Angler Fish is my 18th machine-embroidery pixel-art work.